 1.4.
 The client shall retain rights of ownership and copyrights to all drawings, samples and specifications transmitted with the contract that are the object of the order; they may not be provided to third parties without the express written approval of the client.

 1.6.
-The Incoterms shall apply in the version valid on the date of the respective purchasing agreement for interpretations of customary international contractual formulations, unless the Incoterms deviate from these General Purchasing Conditions.
+Incoterms shall apply in the version valid on the date of the respective agreement for interpretations of customary international contractual formulations, unless the Incoterms deviate from these General Purchasing Conditions.

 II.
 Order, contract documents

 2.1.
-The contractor is obligated to accept the order and confirm it via e-mail or the supplier portal within 5 business days.
-Any deviations must be agreed to in writing.
+The contractor is obligated to accept the order within 24 hours and confirm the order in a form stipulated in point 1.2 (written or equivalent form).
+Any deviations must be agreed to in the same form.

 2.2.
 Delivery shall be carried out according to the order or the following instructions of the client by the agreed deadlines.